 We may use Personal Information to:

-This website contains links to other sites.
-Please be aware that we are not responsible for the content or privacy practices of such other sites.
+Our websites may contain links to other websites which are owned and operated by unrelated third parties.
+Please be aware that we are not responsible for the content or privacy practices of such other websites or third parties.
 We encourage our users to be aware when they leave our site and to read the privacy statements of any other site that collects Personal Information.

-The file containing your Personal Information will be maintained on Algonquin’s servers.
-If you would like to access, review, correct, update, suppress, delete or otherwise limit Algonquin use of your Personal Information in Algonquin’s custody or control, you may contact us using the information listed under the “Contacting Algonquin” section below.
+If you would like to access, review, correct, update, suppress, delete or otherwise limit Algonquin’s use of your Personal Information in Algonquin's custody or control, you may contact us using the information listed under the "Contacting Algonquin" section below.

-In your request, please make clear what information you would like to have access to or that you would like to have changed, whether you would like to have your Personal Information suppressed from an Algonquin database or otherwise let Algonquin know what limitations you would like to put on Algonquin’s use of your Personal Information.
-We will try to comply with your request as soon as reasonably practicable, however, our ability to do so is subject to applicable laws.
+In your request, please make clear what Personal Information you would like to have access to or that you would like to have changed, whether you would like to have your Personal Information suppressed from an Algonquin database or otherwise let Algonquin know what limitations you would like to put on Algonquin's use of your Personal Information.
+We will try to comply with your request as soon as reasonably practicable, however, our ability to do so may be subject to applicable laws or operational restrictions.

 Most web browsers and some mobile operating systems include a Do Not Track ("DNT") feature or setting you can activate to signal your privacy preference not to have data about your online browsing activities monitored and collected.
 Because there is not yet a common understanding of how to interpret the DNT signal, the websites currently do not respond to DNT browser signals or mechanisms.

 Our websites and services are not targeted or directed at children under the age of 13.
-Our websites are general audience sites that are not designed nor intended to collect personal information from children under the age of 13.
-We do not knowingly collect information from children under the age of 13.
+Our websites are general audience sites that are not designed nor intended to collect Personal Information from children under the age of 13.
+We do not knowingly collect Personal Information from children under the age of 13.

 California Civil Code Section 1798.83, also known as California "Shine The Light" law, permits our users who are California residents to request and obtain from us, once a year and free of charge, information about the personally identifying information (if any) we disclosed to third parties for direct marketing purposes in the preceding calendar year.
 If applicable, this information would include a list of the categories of the personally identifying information that was shared and the names and addresses of all third parties with which we shared personally identifying information in the immediately preceding calendar year.
 If you are a California resident and would like to make such a request, please submit your request in writing using our contact information below.

 You may opt out of receiving promotional messages from us by following the instructions in those messages.
-If you decide to opt out, we may still send you non-promotional communications, such as communications about your settings or your account
+If you decide to opt out, we may still send you non-promotional communications, such as communications about your settings, your account, outage or emergency alerts.